 The reunification stories of adoptees and their families are as unique and varied as the individuals themselves.
 Sometimes, the birth families of adopted children are aware of their existence and sometimes it has been kept secret.
 Sometimes adoptive parents are supportive of their children’s desires to find birth families and other times they struggle.
-As Bible teacher Tara Leigh Cobble notes, “Adoption is a step to redeem a really broken situation.”
-So, while adoption is a beautiful gift, it is simultaneously tragic and filled with loss.
+While adoption is a beautiful gift, it is simultaneously tragic and filled with loss.

 Pam Thompson’s parents were in their fifties when they adopted her and her older sister, Debbie.
 They never met the biological mothers involved, as that was just not common then.
 The girls grew up in a loving family and, though their dad passed away when Pam was just seven years old, their mom lived to be 94 before passing away in 2011.
 Pam and Debbie’s parents always spoke openly of their adoptions, so the two have no memory of learning they were adopted.
 They just always knew.
 Adoption was the way their family was built and they discussed it freely, though their story pre-dates the cultural shift toward open adoption.
 Unlike some adoptees, Pam never felt a strong urge to seek out her biological family in her youth because she felt confident that they had made the right decision on her behalf.
 Long before DNA testing and Google searches, Pam’s mom asked if she wanted her help to find her birth mom.
 Out of concern for her mom’s emotions, she declined.
 “She looked very relieved,” Pam recalls.
 Besides, she assumed the search would be difficult since it would require a court order to open the sealed records in Oklahoma.
 Content to know that her birth family had acted in her best interest and that though there may be biological family members she would never meet, life was beautiful for her so Pam moved forward without seeking out her birth family.
 She married her husband, Del, at a young age.
 The couple has one caring daughter, Patricia, and they continue to enjoy a great life together more than 40 years later.
 Pam found her passion while teaching high school biology and, while thoughts of her birth family were never far from her mind, she was happy with her life and had not felt the need to reunite with her family of origin.
 All of that changed when her daughter, Patricia, gifted her a DNA testing kit at Christmas in 2017.